speudusa/csharp-web-development-wiki/Class-5-(Unit-Testing).md

    * How to write tests to make code self-documenting
    * Why comments are not the best form of documenting code behavior

-1. How to place tests in the correct location within a Java project
+1. How to place tests in the correct location within a csharp project
 1. How to use the ``@Test`` annotation to mark a test method
 1. How to use ``@Before`` to generate test data to be used by each test within a class
 1. The behavior of ``@After``